Luyanda-web09/Write-Professional-Emails-in-English/README.md

+# Write-Professional-Emails-in-English
+Module 1

-# Write-Professional-Emails-in-EnglishThis lesson focuses on the essential components of writing professional emails in English.
+This lesson focuses on the essential components of writing professional emails in English.

 Basic Parts of a Professional Email
 - The four key elements of an email are the subject line, greeting, email text, and closing.